 A giant screen shows the 2013 Tour de France route during a press conference on October 24, 2012 in Paris, France.
-The 100th edition of the Tour takes places under the guise of a new dawn for cycling - but is this just history repeating itself again?
-(Image: AFP / Lionel Bonaventure)
+The 100th edition of the Tour has started, with Marcel Kittel taking out the first stage (Image: AFP / Lionel Bonaventure)

 Once again cycling finds itself reeling from a new drug scandal.
 Mind you, this one usurps anything that the sport has had to contend with in the past.

 The outing of Lance Armstrong as an out-and-out drug cheat and the resultant stripping of his record seven Tour de France titles has largely nullified an entire decade of results in one of the world’s most popular and watched events.

 And, like its reaction to all its previous major doping scandals, the UCI, and many of its faithful disciples, have stated that all this happened yesterday and the sport is far cleaner today.

 It is a line that has been trotted out after every doping body blow that has rained down on the sport.

 Armstrong’s primary defence throughout his years of denial – which as far as we know still exists today – is that he never failed a drug test.